NovaliX-Dev/better_default/README.md

-# BetterDefault
+# Better Default

 *The std Default derive with more customization available and some upgrades.*

-This crate provide a single derive trait called `BetterDefault`.
-This derive act as the std `Derive`, but allows to modify the default values of each fields.
+This crate provide a single derive trait called `Default`.
+This derive act as the std `Default` derive, but allows to modify the default values of each fields.
 It also allows to mark enum variants with fields as default.

 ## Features
  - Does everything the std `Default` derive trait does